jessicakuijer/docs/pages/cloud/vps/root_password/guide.en-gb.md

 ---
 title: Changing your root password on a VPS
 slug: root-password
-excerpt: Learn how to change the root password of a VPS
+excerpt: Find out how to change the root password of a VPS
 section: Diagnostic and rescue mode
 ---

-**Last updated 15th June 2019**
+**Last updated 15th October 2020**

 ## Objective